daryllxd/lifelong-learning/self-improvement/medium-the-mission-thrive-global.md

 - Hired Ryan Holiday to help me with the book, when I send him a draft, he shows how it could be 10x better, and he holds me to that standard.
 - It's more that I don't know what I don't know.
 Working with Ryan has streamlined my understanding of what is possible and what it takes to create something powerful.
-- *By investing in what you're doing, you'll experience the psychological shift needed to achieve your goals.* Once invested, your identity towards what you are doing changes.
+- **By investing in what you're doing, you'll experience the psychological shift needed to achieve your goals.** Once invested, your identity towards what you are doing changes.
 You've put yourself physically, not just emotionally, in a position where you must move forward.
-The role of leadership becomes natural and instinctive.
-- Same with Richard Paul Evans.
-He holds himself to an insanely high standard.
-- *Surrounding yourself with people who have higher standards than you is the fastest way to change.
-If you don't change your environment, and instead attempt to overcome your environment through willpower, you'll lose every time.*
+- **Surrounding yourself with people who have higher standards than you is the fastest way to change.
+If you don't change your environment, and instead attempt to overcome your environment through willpower, you'll lose every time.**

 - Same with romantic relationships.
 Do they help you more than you become more than you currently are?
 Do you help them?
 - 20% of people are moving forward, 60% mimics, and 20% is moving backward.
 - You've been around people who, simply by being around them, elevated your thinking and energy.
 Those are the kinds of people you need to surround yourself with.
 Those are the kinds of people you need to be like yourself, so that others are better simply by being around you.
-- *The quality of your life and the quality of your work is determined by the standards you have for yourself, and the standards of those around you.
-If you're fine doing mediocre work, then those around you are as well.*
+- **The quality of your life and the quality of your work is determined by the standards you have for yourself, and the standards of those around you.
+If you're fine doing mediocre work, then those around you are as well.**

 ## I Quit Social Media For 30 Days and Here’s What I Learned
 [Reference](https://medium.com/the-mission/i-quit-social-media-for-30-days-and-heres-what-i-learned-930795e784ef)

 - Aziz: "Whenever you check for a new post on Instagram or whenever you go on The New York Times to see if there's a new thing, it's not even about the content.
 It's just about seeing a new thing.
-You get addicted to that feeling.
-You're not going to be able to control yourself.
-So the only way to fight that is to take yourself out of the equation and remove all these things."
+You get addicted to that feeling."
 - *What have I lost from the last decade of my life in exchange for a whole bunch of probably obsessive checking of Facebook?*
 - Facebook--for sharing big news, for information recall.
 - Books--after quitting social media, you'll miss reading them.